otavioolsilva/otavioolsilva.github.io/_posts/2024-09-10-contributing-to-gnome-4.md

 ## Work in progress

-We are currently working on some other issues that are also related to the epic issue about the timezone test suite cited in the introduction:
+We are currently working on some other issues that are also related to the epic issue about the time zone test suite cited in the introduction:

 ### More for the import dialog

-Looking at the list of issues, [#1221](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1221) caught our attention: an event with the timezone explicit defined in the .ics file is being created as being in the UTC timezone.
-However, the problem seems to be a little more complex: the chosen timezone (EDT) isn't defined in the majority of systems, and so the Calendar just chose to use the UTC one.
+Looking at the list of issues, [#1221](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1221) caught our attention: an event with the time zone explicit defined in the .ics file is being created as being in the UTC time zone.
+However, the problem seems to be a little more complex: the chosen time zone (EDT) isn't defined in the majority of systems, and so the Calendar just chose to use the UTC one.
 But this is the appropriate behavior?
 What should we do in this case?
 We discussed a little about this in the matrix chatroom, but we still need to figure out how to deal with this.

-Also, the issue [#1110](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1110) seemed to be very similar to this one described above: timezones being used but the event was being incorrectly imported.
-In this case, the timezone is defined in the .ics file as a virtual timezone, with the explicit time offsets.
+Also, the issue [#1110](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1110) seemed to be very similar to this one described above: time zones being used but the event was being incorrectly imported.
+In this case, the time zone is defined in the .ics file as a virtual time zone, with the explicit time offsets.
 Currently, the Calendar is not able to interpret it correctly and just displays the event as being in UTC.

-Not only these two above, but the [#1243](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1243) also seemed to have a related problem: some .ics files with virtual timezone not only are being incorrectly interpreted, but also breaks the import dialog.
-Looking more close to this issue, me and Felipe figured out that the problem was happening for a different reason than the virtual timezone on the file: the encoding used for the example file in the issue is UTF-16LE and the GLib usually works with UTF-8, and apparently this leads to a problem during the parse of the file if an explicit conversion isn't made.
+Not only these two above, but the [#1243](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1243) also seemed to have a related problem: some .ics files with virtual time zone not only are being incorrectly interpreted, but also breaks the import dialog.
+Looking more close to this issue, me and Felipe figured out that the problem was happening for a different reason than the virtual time zone on the file: the encoding used for the example file in the issue is UTF-16LE and the GLib usually works with UTF-8, and apparently this leads to a problem during the parse of the file if an explicit conversion isn't made.

 So, all this three issues are somehow related and we are working on them!
 Probably one at a time. :)